Childax/Bundle/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

+A challenging, multi-stage Word Puzzle Game built using the LibGDX framework.
+This project delivers a fresh take on the classic 5-letter word guessing format, featuring custom animations and persistent state tracking across stages.
+A clean, modular structure makes it ideal for study or further development.
+Mainly developed for 1 TOOO JAM.

 This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.

 ## Platforms